 Most studies were small and examined the effect of eating honey, mostly in children suffering from cough.

-A systematic review looking at several studies in children concluded that consuming honey might be better in relieving coughs in children, compared to not doing anything at all or taking Benadryl.
+A literature review looking at several studies in children concluded that consuming honey might be better in relieving coughs in children, compared to not doing anything at all or taking Benadryl.

 Honey isn’t for babies

 Honey could contain botulinum (clostridium botulinum) spores.
-The toxin from these bacteria could cause muscle weakness.
+And, the toxin from this bacteria could cause muscle weakness.

 You probably know of “Botox”.

-Botox is a clostridium toxin causing controlled muscle paralysis and now increasingly used in many other areas of clinical medicine, including cosmetic treatment of headaches and muscle spasm therapy.
+Botox is a clostridium toxin causing controlled muscle paralysis and now increasingly used in other areas of clinical medicine, including cosmetics, treatment of headaches, and muscle spasm therapy.

 Cough is a symptom, not the cause

-It’s important to understand that a cough is usually a symptom of an underlying problem.
-You won’t be able to eliminate the cough, without treating its main cause.
-The causes of cough are multifactorial.
+Often a cough is a symptom of an underlying problem.
+That said, you won’t be able to eliminate the cough, without treating its main cause.
+Nevertheless, finding the exact reason for cough might be hard because the causes of cough are multifactorial.

-I’ve discussed several causes of cough in my previous articles.
-For instance, one of the frequently overlooked reasons for coughs is medications.
-You should read this article and review the list of the drugs shown to cause cough.
+For instance, one of the frequently overlooked reasons for coughs is prescription medications.
+You should read this article and review the list of drugs.